benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

     return i - j;
 }
 ```
 Lastly, we'll define our python wrappers as follows.
-See the `pybind11` tutorial for more information.
+See the [`pybind11` tutorial]() for a detailed explanation of what each line of code does here.

 `bindings.cpp`:
 ```cpp